agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 ## What Are They Good For?

-In math there is a type of problem where it is hard (or impossible) to generate a solution, but if given a solution it is easy to verify.
-For example, it is hard to find the solution to an integral, but it is trivial to take the derivative of the solution and confirm that it is correct.
-In these situations a common strategy is to "guess" the form of the solution and then verify that it is correct.
+In math, there are a types of problems where finding a solution is difficult or impossible, but verifying a solution is easy.
+A common strategy to solve these problems is to guess the solution's form and then verify it, such as for an integral where the solution can be verified by taking its derivative.

 These problems---where generating the solution is hard but verifying it is easy---are where large language models excel.
 Think of editing a paragraph.
 It